color/clr/README.md

 # clr

 A command line tool for executing custom python scripts.
+If you're using this tool to work on the main Color codebase, you'll probably install it via the `macos-m1-installer.sh` script as shown in the [Set Up Dev Env](https://getcolor.atlassian.net/wiki/spaces/SWEng/pages/2000355369/Set+up+development+environment#Build-development-environment) doc.

 ## Getting Started